Anthony Eisley: Later career

+Non-Hollywood American films

 Eisley appeared as a Soviet agent in an Armed Forces training film Espionage Target: You made in 1964.
 In 1965, Eisley was cast as an attorney in an anti-pornography institutional film entitled "Printed Poison"; produced by the "Citizens For Decency" movement.

+Feature films

+His most memorable role in film was as Griff in The Naked Kiss (1964), Sam Fuller's controversial attack on alleged American small town hypocrisy.

 Eisley co-starred as character Clint Braden, suitor to the Nancy Kovack character of Nellie Bly, in the 1966 film Frankie and Johnny.
 He also played Ben Mitchell in the 1968 musical film Star!.

+Television

-He also appeared three times on CBS's Perry Mason during the final three seasons of that series.
+Eisley guest-starred in an episode of the ABC religious drama series Going My Way and in the title role of The Outer Limits episode The Brain of Colonel Barham.
+He appeared three times on CBS's Perry Mason during the final three seasons of that series.
 In his second guest appearance in 1964 he played murder victim Vince Rome in "The Case of the Missing Button."
 In the same year he appeared albeit briefly in a strong Series 3 episode of Combat!, “The Gift Of Hope”.

-Eisley guest-starred in an episode of the ABC religious drama series Going My Way and in the title role of The Outer Limits episode The Brain of Colonel Barham.
 He appeared six times in the 1967-1970 revival of Dragnet; in one segment he played a corrupt policeman and once he played an attempted murderer.
-During the eight-year run of ABC's The F.B.I., Eisley made 17 appearances as an agent.
+During the eight-year run of ABC's The F.B.I., Eisley made 17 appearances as Special Agent in Charge Chet Randolph.

-Eisley was a guest as a villain in an episode of The Wild Wild West, with his former Hawaiian Eye co-star Robert Conrad.
+Eisley was a guest as a villain in an episode of The Wild Wild West, with his former Hawaiian Eye co-star Robert Conrad and reunited with Conrad for A Man Called Sloane.

 In 1970, he guest-starred in an episode of The Silent Force.
 In 1973, he appeared as Ross Nelson, newscaster at Mary's Channel 8 competition, in the Season 4 episode "WJM Tries Harder" on The Mary Tyler Moore Show.
 He had appeared with Mary Tyler Moore years before in "The Lady and the Tiger and the Lawyer," a 1964 episode of The Dick Van Dyke Show.

+Schlock

-His most memorable role in film was as Griff in The Naked Kiss (1964), Sam Fuller's controversial attack on alleged American small town hypocrisy.
-Eisley became known as a cult schlock star for his appearances in Lightning Bolt (1966), The Navy vs. the Night Monsters (1966), Journey to the Center of Time (1967), The Mighty Gorga (1969), Dracula vs. Frankenstein (1971), The Doll Squad (1975), Monstroid (1980) and Deep Space (1988).
+Eisley became known as a cult schlock star for his appearances in One Way Wahine (1965), Antonio Margheriti's Eurospy film Lightning Bolt (1966) and The Navy vs. the Night Monsters (1966).

+He starred in David L. Hewitt's Journey to the Center of Time (1967), The Mighty Gorga (1969), and The Tormentors (1971) as well as Al Adamson's Dracula vs. Frankenstein (1971) and Ted V. Mikels's The Doll Squad (1975).
+He appeared in other dubious delights such as Oliver Drake's They Ran for Their Lives (1968) and The Mummy and the Curse of the Jackals (1969), The Killers (1971) alongside Cameron Mitchell, Monstroid (1980) and Fred Olen Ray's Deep Space (1988).